justliam42/MSOE-notes/Extra notes/DLI course.md

 - Expose them to lots of data
 - Give them the "correct answer"
 - They will pick up the important - patterns on their own

+#### The deep learning revolution
+- we have lots of data now
+	- 90% of the worlds data was generated in the last 18 months